Frequently Asked Questions

 • They are noticeably disorganized, scattered, and struggle with multi-tasking.

-• Dr. Baker provides a no-cost initial conversation to determine the scope of services and expected cost.
+• Dr. Baker provides a no-cost initial conversation to determine the scope of services and will discuss expected cost.

-Cost will depend on the complexity of the case and the time required to complete the evaluation.
-Most comprehensive neuropsychological evaluations range from $2000-$4000.
+Cost will ultimately depend on the complexity of the case and the time required to complete the evaluation.
+Most comprehensive neuropsychological evaluations range from $2000-$3500.

 A clear understanding of cost will be discussed during the initial conversation and can vary depending on complexity and involvement required for the case.

-Of note: At this time BNLC does not take insurance but can provide a detailed invoice if you wish to apply for (out-of-network) reimbursement.
+Of note: At this time BNLC does not take insurance but can provide a detailed invoice (super bill) if you wish to apply for (out-of-network) reimbursement.

 Check, credit/debit card, and FSA/HSA cards are acceptable forms of payment.